Language

 2. Is "seed" or "sawed" ever a correct past tense form of "see"?

-No, neither "seed" nor "sawed" functions as a valid past tense form of the verb "to see."
-"Saw" remains the only correct past simple of See.
+No, neither "seed" nor "sawed" functions as a valid past tense of see.
+"Saw" remains the only correct past simple of see.
 The word "sawed" relates exclusively to the cutting tool "saw" and describes the act of cutting something with this implement.
 This homonym relationship between the noun "saw" (cutting tool) and the verb "saw" (Past Tense of See) contributes to potential confusion.

 3. How does the use of "saw" compare to "watched" or "looked at"?